 Here’s something I learned recently.
 Super Mario was originally named Jumpman.
-Do you think the game would have been a big with the name Jumpan?
+Do you think the game would have been big with the name Jumpan?
 Or should we ask what William Shakespeare asked, “What’s in a name?”
-Mario got the name because the orginal character looked like Mario Segali, a caretaker at the New York City office where the game was programmed.
-I read that on the Internets so I knows it to be true.
+Mario got the name because the original character looked like Mario Segale, a caretaker at the New York City office where the game was programmed.
+I read that on the Internets so I know it to be true.

 Mario was the first game that got me into video games, my gateway to Zelda, Final Fantasy, and Tecmo Football.
 I have a special place for Mario, the sound effects, and the music.

 Here’s a list of some things that I learned from Mario:

 - Turtles should be jumped on or fire-balled although I love turtles

 - Mushrooms make you taller

 - Donkey Kong hates barrels

 - If you play the game long enough, you get the girl in the end